arcus/arcus_skill_series_sql/sql_joins/sql_joins_speaker_notes.md

 - Your Turn 5:
 - Your Turn 6:

-Welcome!
+**Welcome!**
 I'm Meredith Lee, and I use she/her pronouns.
-I'm a data instructor on the Arcus Education team in DBHi, which is a part of CHOP's Data Education Collaborative.
-Today's talk is the final piece of our five-part series on sequel, or S-Q-L.
+I'm a data instructor on the Arcus Education team in DBHi, and today's talk is the final piece of our five-part series on sequel, or S-Q-L.
 This webinar will be recorded, so please leave your cameras and mics turned off until the end, when we'll turn off the recording and give you time to ask any questions.
 If you do have questions that come up during the talk, feel free to put them in the chat.
+I'll be pausing occasionally to check in the chat for any questions, and I have a few of my colleagues here as well who may chime in.
 So with that, let's get started!

 <h3><strong><u>CLICK</u></strong></h3>

 ## Today's talk

 Today, we'll be learning how to combine data from two or more interrelated tables into one dataset using the JOIN command.
 This is a hands-on webinar -- we'll be writing some real SQL code!
-If that sounds daunting, don't worry; I'll provide plenty of scaffolding, and we'll work through things together.
+Don't worry, I'll provide plenty of scaffolding when the time comes, and we'll work through things together.

 In previous webinars in this series my colleagues Rose Franzen and Elizabeth Drellich taught you how to write basic SQL queries using SELECT, FROM, and WHERE, and then to craft more complicated queries using CASE, LIKE, GROUP BY, and some aggregate functions.
 Today, we'll first quickly review some of these commands, and then we'll learn how to combine data from multiple tables using the JOIN command.